-When the Immigration Judge closes the record and reserves decision, he or she shall note the date and time on the Immigration Judge worksheet.
-The Immigration Judge shall not reveal to the parties, either on the record or off, whether he or she is contemplating a grant or denial of the application(s).
+When the Immigration Judge closes the record and reserves decision, he or she shall note on the Immigration Judge worksheet the date and time and whether he or she is contemplating a grant or denial of the application(s).
+The Immigration Judge shall not, however, reveal to the parties, either on the record or off, whether he or she is contemplating a grant or denial of the application(s).
 A copy of the worksheet must be sent by fax to the Office of the Chief Immigration Judge, attention: Chief Clerk.
 The fax number is (703) 305-1448.